Aksaray Malaklisi: Use

 The Aksaray Malaklısı is used in its homeland to protect flocks of sheep from predators, especially wolves.
-A pair of Aksaray Malaklısı, always a male and a female, can protect some 700-800 sheep.
+A pair of the dogs – always a dog and a bitch – can protect some 700-800 sheep.

+Some have been exported to other countries, where they are used either in their traditional rôle as flock guardians, or are kept as household guard dogs.